88th Division (National Revolutionary Army): Second Sino-Japanese War

-In 1937, though still not completely trained and fully equipped with German weapons, the 88th Division under the command of Sun Yuanliang was rushed to the Second Battle of Shanghai alongside the other German-trained divisions.
-The elite, German-trained division performed admirably, pushing the Japanese Special Naval Landing Force back to the very shores of Shanghai.
-By September 8, the 88th division had suffered 1,430 killed or wounded out of the nearly 11,500 troops of the division, with plans to supplement the unit with 769 troops from a Zhejiang security regiment.
-Though an earlier report put the unit's losses by September 5 at approximately 2,210 casualties.
-After the landing of the Shanghai Expeditionary Army on August 23, the 88th division was in a stand-off with the SNLF in the urban city of Shanghai for most of September with little fighting The division was bombarded by artillery and aircraft followed by assaults from the SNLF between October 1 and October 8.
-On October 15, the division launched a large-scale raid with the 2nd battalion of the 528th regiment organized into five assault groups.
+In 1937, though still not completely trained and fully equipped with German weapons, the 88th Division under the command of Sun Yuanliang was rushed to the Battle of Shanghai alongside the other German-trained divisions.
+These divisions performed well, pushing the Japanese Special Naval Landing Force (SNLF) back to the very shores of Shanghai.
+By September 8, the 88th division had suffered 1,430 killed or wounded out of the nearly 11,500 troops of the division, with plans to supplement the unit with 769 troops from a Zhejiang peace preservation regiment, though an earlier report put the unit's losses by September 5 at approximately 2,210 casualties.
+After the landing of the Shanghai Expeditionary Army on August 23, the 88th Division was in a stand-off with the SNLF in the urban city of Shanghai for most of September with little fighting.
+The division was bombarded by artillery and aircraft followed by assaults from the SNLF between 1 October and 8 October.
+On October 15, the division launched a large-scale raid with the 2nd Battalion of the 528th Regiment organized into five assault groups.
 They were able to break into SNLF positions at Qiujiang Road (虯江路) and Guangdong Street (廣東街) with the support of artillery, but could not make any further progress and eventually returned to their starting positions.

-While the Chinese Air Force provided much air-interdiction and close-air support early-on in the battle of Shanghai, pressing demands for air force units in the northern front at the Battle of Taiyuan and southern front at Guangzhou, plus heavy attrition in the Shanghai-Nanjing theater of operations eventually overwhelmed the Chinese Air Force units, the eventual absence of air and naval support, poor coordination between units, and the lack of defence in depth, resulted in the division suffering heavy casualties towards the end of the three-month battle.
-On 27 October 1937, most of the division withdrew from Zhabei.
-This led to a battalion of the 524th Regiment holding the Sihang Warehouse for several days.
+While the Chinese Air Force provided much air-interdiction and close-air support early-on in the battle of Shanghai, pressing demands for air force units in the northern front at the Battle of Taiyuan and southern front, plus heavy attrition in the Shanghai-Nanjing theater of operations eventually overwhelmed the Chinese Air Force units, the eventual absence of air and naval support, poor coordination between units, and the lack of defence in depth, resulted in the division suffering heavy casualties towards the end of the three-month battle.
+On October 26, most of the division withdrew from Zhabei, with some 400 soldiers of the 524th Regiment staying behind to defend Sihang Warehouse, near the Shanghai International Settlement, in an attempt to garner Western support for China in the Nine Power Treaty Conference.

-On the 30th of October, the division finished its withdrawal to the east side of the Suzhou River.
-On October 31, the 88th division, Tax Police Corps, and a portion of the 36th division fought against the enemy attempting to cross the river.
-The overextended Tax Police Corps was unable to repel the enemy at Liujiazhai (劉家宅) and the 88th division had to extend its line to the Zhoujiaqiao Town (周家橋鎮).
-By November 3, the 88th division reported that they have cleared all enemy troops crossing the river near Zhoujiaqiao and confirmed the enemy they're facing were the 68th infantry regiment of the 3rd division.
+On October 30, the division finished its withdrawal to the east side of the Suzhou River.
+On October 31, the 88th Division, the Tax Police Corps, and a portion of the 36th Division fought against the enemy attempting to cross the river.
+The overextended Tax Police Corps was unable to repel the enemy at Liujiazhai (劉家宅) and the 88th Division had to extend its line to the Zhoujiaqiao Town (周家橋鎮).
+By November 3, the 88th Division reported that they had cleared all enemy troops crossing the river near Zhoujiaqiao and confirmed the enemy they were facing was the 68th Infantry Regiment of the 3rd Division.